• Skip to primary navigation

 • Pour about 1/4 cup of batter into the pan, tilting it so the batter coats the bottom evenly.

-Fluffy pancake batter cooking in a non-stick skillet on a white marble countertop with butter and a blue checkered cloth nearby.
+Norwegian pancake cooking in a skillet with butter nearby.

 • Cook for 30-90 seconds until the edges start to brown and the top is set.